 Just across the road from the campground is a hill with an unofficial trail up the side.
 I highly recommend this climb – it’s steep but the view from the top is well worth it.
 It also gave us an up close look at the vegetation that manages to find a life in this arid, rocky environment.

 If you do have just one day in the monument, the loop drive is the best way to see a lot in a short period of time.
 This 7 mile (11 km) loop takes about 30 minutes to drive, leaving plenty of time to stop at pullouts and hike some of the shorter trails.
 Since we’d be there for 2 days, we spent day 1 hiking the trails on the first half of the loop road.

 We stopped at the first trailhead, a 0.3 mile (0.5 km) loop through North Crater Flow.
 There are two types of lava at Craters of the Moon, and both are on full display here.
 A’a (pronounced AH-ah) forms when viscous lava flows rapidly over a rough landscape, leading to formation of a jumble of jagged rock fragments when the flow hardens.
 Because of this, a’a is very uneven and sharp, and can actually cut you if you trip and fall onto it.

 Our next hike was Inferno Cone.
 A 0.25 mile (0.4 km) strenuous trail leads straight up to the top of this giant cinder cone.
 It’s incredibly steep and the fact that we were walking on little tiny pebbles made the hike even more difficult, but we were rewarded with excellent views from the top.
-From here, we could begin to see just how expansive this lava flow is, and how utterly desolate of a landscape it has formed.
+From here, we could begin to see just how expansive this lava flow is, and how utterly desolate a landscape it has created.
 It amazes me that anything can live here.
 Some species of flora and fauna are incredibly resilient!